-With high interest rate cards, it can feel like your monthly payments don’t make a dent in your debt.
-With balance transfer offers from Commonwealth Bank you can lower the interest rate and allow your payments to start making a difference.
-It’s easy to transfer your balances, and with the bank’s help you’ll be looking at debt free days in no time.
+High interest rates can make it feel like your monthly payments aren’t making a dent in your credit card debt.
+With balance transfer offers from Commonwealth Bank, you can lower the interest rate and reduce your credit card balance with every payment you make.
+Transferring your balance is easy, and you could be looking at debt-free days in no time.

 What are the benefits of completing a balance transfer with the Commonwealth Bank?

 Some of the benefits you could enjoy from a Commonwealth Bank balance transfer include:

 - Significant savings.
 The major drawcard of a low interest balance transfer with Commonwealth Bank are the significant savings you can expect.
 Without the burden of interest, you’ll be able to repay your balance without large additional costs.

 - Free yourself of debt.
 Debt isn’t an easy weight to carry, so consolidating your debt with a balance transfer can be a straightforward way to take control of your finances and peace of mind.